-- 8. By June 30.
-The President reviews the dossier, including the evaluation reports from the PRC and the Dean and the recommendation from the Provost, and notifies the candidate of his/her recommendation. - 9.
+- 10. By June 30.
+The President reviews the dossier, including the evaluation reports from the PRC and the Dean and the recommendation from the Provost, and notifies the candidate of his/her recommendation. - 11.
 By July 30.
 Action is taken by the Board of Trustees on President's recommendation for reappointment to the seventh year.
 The President notifies the candidate of reappointment or non-reappointment.

-F. Modified Reappointment Process for applicants with a Qualifying Life Event
+F. Modified Reappointment Process for applicants with a Qualifying Life Event23

 - 1. A candidate who experiences a qualifying life event, as defined below, and who takes any combination of leave (i.e., sick, vacation, family, or medical leave) for a period of at least four weeks (20 days) or who experiences the qualifying life event after June 30 but before the commencement of the following fall semester may have the timelines, established in Paragraphs A-E., above, modified in accordance with this section. - 2.
-Qualifying life events for purposes of this section are those events entitling the candidate to leave pursuant to the NJFLA and FMLA, which include: - The birth or adoption of a child of the candidate, or the foster placement of a child with the candidate to allow the candidate to care for the child; - A serious health condition that makes the candidate unable to perform the functions of his/her position; - A serious health condition affecting the spouse, child, or parent of the candidate to allow the candidate to provide care; - A serious injury or illness incurred in the line of duty affecting a covered service member who is the spouse, child, parent or next of kin of the candidate to allow the candidate to provide care, - A qualifying exigency arising out of the fact that the spouse, child or parent of the candidate is on covered active duty (or has been notified of an impending call or order to covered active duty) in the Armed Forces; - An act of domestic violence or a sexually violent offense committed against the candidate or the candidate's spouse, domestic partner, civil union partner, child or parent in accordance with the NJ SAFE Act.
+Qualifying life events for purposes of this section are those events entitling the candidate to leave pursuant to the NJFLA and FMLA, which include: - The birth or adoption of a child of the candidate, or the foster placement of a child with the candidate to allow the candidate to care for the child; - A serious health condition that makes the candidate unable to perform the functions of his/her position; - A serious health condition affecting the spouse, child, or parent of the candidate to allow the candidate to provide care; - A serious injury or illness incurred in the line of duty affecting a covered service member who is the spouse, child, parent or next of kin of the candidate to allow the candidate to provide care, - A qualifying exigency arising out of the fact that the spouse, child or parent of the candidate is on covered active duty (or has been notified of an impending call or order to covered active duty) in the Armed Forces;

-&lt;sup>17 This section applies to all full-time faculty, regardless of date of hire.
-Promotion and Reappointment Document - November 2014
+This section applies to all full-time faculty, regardless of date of hire.
+Promotion and Reappointment Document - October 2015